Five ways we saved the world (or at least a corner of it)

 Since then, something like $3.5 billion has been poured into restoring the river, through purification efforts and better sewage and wastewater management.

 It’s mostly worked.
 There hasn’t been another fire since 1969, and the Cuyahoga River is now home to around 60 fish species.

 Still, a century of unrestrained pollution has a tendency to linger.
-As late as this year, there was a minor spat over a plan to deposit material dredged to keep the river navigable into Lake Erie.
+As late as 2014, there was a minor spat over a plan to deposit material dredged to keep the river navigable into Lake Erie.
 Proponents of the plan had to back down over concerns the soil is still too contaminated with carcinogenic materials.